Skip to Main Content

 Purpose & Scope:

-1. Background or Mini-review - short reviews focusing on the last few years, with a limit on the number of words and citations.
-Usually serve as background for an empirical study.
+1. Background or Mini-review - short reviews focused on the last few years; limited words and citations; serve as background for an empirical study.
 Generally, these reviews:

 1. justify research design decisions